Public transport in Auckland: 19th and 20th century

+Despite issues in the governance and service quality issues public transport was profitable from the institution of the Auckland Transport Board to 1956.

 Auckland's extensive tram network was removed in the 1950s, with the last line closing in late 1956.
 Although a series of ambitious rail schemes were proposed between the 1940s and 1970s, the focus of transport improvements in Auckland shifted to developing an extensive motorway system.
 Passionate advocacy from long-time Mayor of Auckland City Council Dove-Myer Robinson for a "rapid rail" scheme was ultimately unsuccessful.

 Removal of the tram system, little investment in Auckland's rail network and growing car ownership in the second half of the 20th century led to a collapse in ridership across all modes of public transport.
 From a 1954 average level of 290 public transport trips per person per year (a share of 58% of all motorised trips), patronage decreased rapidly.
-1950s ridership levels were only reached again in the 2010s, despite Auckland's population growing four-fold over the same time period.
+1950s patronage levels were only reached again in the 2010s, despite Auckland's population growing four-fold over the same time period.

 These decisions also shaped Auckland's growth patterns in the late 20th century, with the city becoming a relatively low-density dispersed urban area with a population highly dependent on private vehicles for their travel needs.
 By the late 1990s ongoing population growth and high levels of car use were leading to the recognition that traffic congestion was one of Auckland's biggest problems.

-Privatisation

-It has been claimed that the city's public transport decline resulted from, "privatisation, a poor regulatory environment and a funding system that favours roads".
-On the other hand, NZ Bus claim that increasing passengers and cost control began with privatisation in 1991.

-21st century revival
+21st century

 As concerns over urban sprawl and traffic congestion grew in the 1990s and early 2000s, public transport returned to the spotlight, with growing agreement of the "need for a substantial shift to public transport".
 Growing recognition that Auckland could no longer "build its way out of congestion" through more roads alone led to the first major improvements to Auckland's public transport system in half a century: